EmergenceAI/embodied-drone-agents/README.md

 ## To-Do

-Still need to improve the voice -> text -> query -> autogen -> MavSDK pipeline.
-Also, find a way to add Gazebo state as recurring input into the high-level planner LLM agent, so that more complex tasks can be achieved.
+Still need to implement the voice -> text -> query -> autogen -> MavSDK pipeline.

+One of our primary goals was to find a way to feed in the state of the Gazebo simulator as information into the agent system.
+In our skills, we have an example get_objects() skill that has yet to be implemented.
+We were unable to get pygazebo and gz transport libraries working, so we couldn't get object data from gazebo simulator.

 ## Acknowledgements